dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 image: heart.png
 ---

+The usefulness of being able to accurately anticipate and predict the presence of heart disease cannot be understated.
+Heart disease is the **world's _leading_ cause of death for both men and women**.
+* Approximately **647,000 American lives are lost _each year_** to the disease - accounting for **one in every four U.S. deaths**.
+* The cost of heart disease in the United States, from 2014 to 2015, totaled **$219 billion**.
+This included the cost of health care services, medicines, and lost productivity.
+(Cite sources) (give info about how my model is useful)
+(This project details how I predicted heart disease and explain usefulness too)  below outlines the details and usefulness of a project that predicts heart disease

 ## Project Summary
 * **Statistical analysis**, **data mining techniques**, and **five machine learning models** were built and ensembled to **accurately predict the presence of heart disease in patients from the Hungarian Institute of Cardiology in Budapest**.
 * The model which provided the optimal combination of total patients predicted correctly and F1 Score, while being the most parsimonious, was the **Support Vector Machine Classification Model #4**.
 It was able to **correctly predict** the presence, or lack thereof, of heart disease in **86% of patients**.